We have compiled answers to the questions we are being asked in relation to the coronavirus pandemic.

 Last reviewed 20 August 2021.

-During national lockdowns, we stopped our programme of routine pharmacy inspections.
-Instead we focused on providing support to registered pharmacies on their arrangements and plans, to help manage pressures and challenges during the pandemic.
+During the pandemic, we stopped our programme of routine pharmacy inspections.
+Instead, we focused on providing support to registered pharmacies on their arrangements and plans, to help manage pressures and challenges during the pandemic.

 As we have done throughout the pandemic, we will continue to act quickly on any information we receive which suggests a risk to patient safety by undertaking intelligence-led inspections.